Harshs27/CoNN/README.md

 I will be shortly updating the code with the following additions

-- Modular form of the code (separating the preprocessing section, model etc.)
 - Script compatible with latest Pytorch version
 - Script for latest Tensorflow version